renatolond/blog/_posts/2018-07-20-setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 This guide is focused on Mastodon, but most of the setup done here will work for other ruby on rails projects you might want to contribute to.

+*This was last updated on 31st of January, 2019.*

 ---

 <h3>Note on the choices made in this guide</h3>